byzheng/twrscripts/README.md

 R package [rorcid](https://github.com/ropensci-archive/rorcid) is used to retrieve works from ORCID.
 Package `rorcid` is archived now and there is no alternative R package to access ORCID API in R. This package use two system variables to authenticate orcid (i.e. `ORCID_CLIENT_ID` and `ORCID_CLIENT_SECRET`).

+## Google Scholar

+R package `scholar` is used to retrieve works from [Google Scholar](https://scholar.google.com/) according to `google-scholar`field in Tiddlywiki.
+As Google Scholar does not provide DOI for publications, the publication is matched according to the same published year and journal and similar title.
+Consequently, the matching might not be accurate.

 ### Colleague Homepage

 In the tiddlers with tag `Colleague`, field `url` is used as author homepage.
 All `doi`s in the url are assumed as colleague's publications.